Logging Messages in Python

 Code in the following example imports the logging module, gets a logger, and logs a message at the INFO level.

-For more information about logging levels supported by Python, refer to the logging levels documentation.
+For more information about logging levels supported by Python, see the logging levels documentation.

 CREATE OR REPLACE PROCEDURE do_logging()